-Headaches can be related to many things including posture, whiplash, stress, tension or referred pain from stiff joints in your upper neck, joints in your upper thoracic spine or tight neck muscles.
-Responds well to physiotherapy including various treatments from mobilisation and stretching to acupuncture.
+Headaches can be related to many things, including posture, whiplash, stress, tension or referred pain from stiff joints in your upper neck, joints in your upper thoracic spine or tight neck muscles.
+Headaches may respond well to physiotherapy, including various treatments from mobilisation and stretching to acupuncture.

-This is a protective mechanism against further injury most commonly found in the back or neck, often a response to an underlying joint or disc problem.
-The muscle spasm can be treated, but the underlying cause also needs to be identified and treated to prevent future problems.
+A spasm is a protective mechanism against further injury most commonly found in the back or neck, often responding to an underlying joint or disc problem.
+A sports physio can treat a muscle spasm, but the underlying cause also needs to be identified and treated to prevent future problems.

-Due to the many structures in a small space this is an area that physiotherapists treat on a daily basis.
-Some of the causes can be nerves, discs, joints, muscles and ligaments.
+Due to the many structures in a small space, this is an area that physiotherapists treat daily.
+Some of the causes can be nerves, discs, joints, muscles, and ligaments.
 These problems can also result in nerve pain.

-Pain from nerves often present as weakness, numbness, pain or pins and needles, most commonly felt in your arms or legs.
+Nerve pain can also be known as neuropathic pain and can occur when a health condition affects your nerves. these nerves then carry pain signals to your brain.
+Pain from nerves often presents as weakness, numbness, pain or pins and needles, as is most commonly felt in your arms or legs.
+See also, pinched nerve.

-This occurs when the protective cartilage at the end of the bone starts to break down and causes pain, stiffness and swelling of the joint and leads to difficulty moving.
-It can effect most of your joints, most commonly being knees, hips, back, neck, shoulders and fingers.
-Physiotherapy can be very helpful with OA using treatments such as mobilisation, exercises, acupuncture etc.
+OA occurs when the protective cartilage at the end of the bone starts to break down and causes pain, stiffness and swelling of the joint and leads to difficulty moving.
+It can affect most of your joints, most commonly knees, hips, back, neck, shoulders, and fingers.
+Physiotherapy can benefit OA using treatments such as mobilisation, exercises, acupuncture etc.

-The origin of the pain is in one are for example the lower back, but the pain is felt in another area for example the leg.
-This is usually due to nerve compression (sciatica) or trigger points in muscles.
+The origin of the pain is in one area, for example, the lower back, but the pain is felt in another location, for example, the leg.
+Referred pain is usually due to nerve compression (sciatica) or muscle trigger points.

-The shock absorbing disc between the vertebra can bulge in varying degrees from a slight bulge with minimal pain to a large bulge that can give symptoms down the leg all the way to the toes.
-Symptoms including, pain, weakness, numbness and pins and needles.
-It is important to treat these quickly to stop the bulge getting stuck in that position.
+The shock-absorbing disc between the vertebra can bulge in varying degrees from a slight bulge with minimal pain to a prominent bulge that can give symptoms down the leg to the toes.
+Symptoms can include pain, weakness, numbness and pins and needles.
+It is essential to treat these quickly to stop the bulge from getting stuck in that position.

-This is a group or disorders that can occur when the nerves or blood vessels in the space between the ribs and collar bone become compressed.
-This can lead to pain, weakness, numbness or pins and needles often in the shoulder, but can occur anywhere between your neck and fingers.
-It is important to get this assessed and treated as soon as possible as there are many structures that can be affected.
+This group of disorders can occur when the nerves or blood vessels in the space between the ribs and collar bone become compressed.
+These disorders can lead to pain, weakness, numbness or pins and needles, often in the shoulder, but can occur anywhere between your neck and fingers.
+It is vital to get this assessed and treated as soon as possible as many structures can be affected.

-This is the middle portion of your spine and due to our lifestyle and posture often becomes very stiff which can leads to pain, muscle spasm and sometimes referred pain to other parts of the body.
+The thoracic is the middle portion of your spine, and due to our lifestyle and posture often becomes very stiff, which can lead to pain, muscle spasms and sometimes referred pain to other parts of the body.

-These can be treated very successfully with massage, trigger point release, acupuncture and stretches.
-They are due to parts of muscles becoming very tight and that can refer pain to other body parts.
+These can be treated successfully with massage, trigger point release, acupuncture and stretches.
+They are due to muscles becoming very tight, referring to pain in other body parts.

-This ca occur after sudden movement of the head forwards, backwards or sideways, often after a road traffic accident (RTA).
-The joints that have been jarred (in the neck especially) cause the muscles to go into spasm to protect against any further damage It can result in headaches, pain, numbness, pins and needles in the arm, neck or back.
-Physio can help to reduce the muscle spasm and pain, and slowly encourage your joints to start moving with mobilisation and stretches.
-Sometimes acupuncture can be very helpful with this type of injury.
+Whiplash can occur after sudden movement of the head forwards, backwards or sideways, often after a road traffic accident (RTA).
+It can result in headaches, pain, numbness or pins and needles in the arm, neck or back.
+Joints that have been jarred (in the neck especially) cause the muscles to go into spasms to protect against further damage.
+Physio can help reduce muscle spasms and pain and slowly encourage your joints to start moving with mobilisation and stretches.
+Sometimes acupuncture can be beneficial with this type of injury.